openworm/openworm_docs/Community/github.rst

 .. image:: http://i.imgur.com/Rh1uvmn.png

-Next, click on the New Image button in the upper right corner of the screen.
+Next, click on the New Issue button in the upper right corner of the screen.

 .. image:: http://i.imgur.com/fvEQOJQ.png